rebeccaariss/finals-starter/docs/user-stories.md

 ## Organization
 ### Account Creation
 - As a user, on the main page I want to see the option to create an organization account
-- As a user, I want to create an account with my organization's relevant information (name, address, contact info, bio, category, photo, email, password)
+- As a user, I want to create an account with my organization's relevant information (name, address, contact info, bio, website, category, photo, email, password)
-- As a user, after I click "confirm" on the account creation page, I want to be taken to a page where I can begin adding requests
+- As a user, after I click "confirm" on the account creation page, I want to be taken to a page where I can begin adding requests --- or to profile to confirm details saved, and can add requests to "table"/checklist from there

 ### Requests Creation
 - As a user, I want to see a button to create a new request from any page (on the nav bar)